 Building a startup is like driving a sports car.
 It’s fun, it’s exciting, but it is also about fast yet wise decisions.
 Making mistakes is not an option, and the danger is high.
 You may either crash your car or run out of gas before getting to your planned destination.

-If you want to avoid this, choose your vehicle and engine that comes with it wisely.
+If you want to avoid this, choose your vehicle and the engine that comes with it wisely.
 And reading this piece will help you to decide whether choosing React Native for startups is actually a good idea.

 What is React Native?